Frequently Asked Questions

 Whether for religious, personal, or health reasons, Gator Dining Services strives to accommodate a large range of special dietary needs.
 Many of the recipes at both dining halls can be made without certain ingredients upon request.
 In addition, both dining halls have permanent Vegan Corner stations that serve daily entrées.
 For more information and specific questions, please contact Gator Dining Nutritionist, Hannah Stahmer, at firstname.lastname@example.org.

-If you request to modify or cancel your meal plan under one of the three approved circumstances (transferring to Declining Balance during the grace period, joining a fraternity or sorority with a mandatory meal plan component, or graduating, withdrawing, or transferring from UF), then the remaining value of your meal plan will be prorated on a weekly basis (Thursday through Wednesday), based on the number of weeks remaining in the semester.
+If you request to modify your meal plan under one of the three approved circumstances (transferring to Declining Balance during the grace period, joining a fraternity or sorority with a mandatory meal plan component, or graduating, withdrawing, or transferring from UF), then the remaining value of your meal plan will be prorated on a weekly basis (Thursday through Wednesday), based on the number of weeks remaining in the semester.
 This method applies to all meal plans, regardless of how many meals have been eaten.
 In addition, a $35 administration fee will be administered for refunds.

 The Meal Plan for the Fall 2014 term will begin on Tuesday, August 19 and end on Friday, December 19 and for the Spring 2015 term, the meal plan will begin on Sunday, January 4 and end on Friday, May 1, 2015.